 When transporting infants or small children, an appropriate child safety restraint system should always be used.
-Follow the manufacturer's instructions for the correct installation and use of these systems.

-NOTE: All child safety restraint systems should always face the front or rear of the motorhome.
-They should never be installed so the occupant is facing the side of the motorhome.
+- \NOTE: All child safety restraint systems should always face the front or rear of the motor home.
+They should never be installed so the occupant is facing the side of the motor home. - NOTE: Children too large for a child safety seat (per government specifications) should always wear a seat belt.